 10. Is it OK to stay in a relationship because of the children?

 If the relationship includes fighting, that’s bad for the children.
 They are likely to be happier if the relationship ends, provided they are not left to have to cope on their own with an aggressive parent.

 If the relationship is not ideal but also not actively aggressive, staying is generally better for the kids.
 The best though is to get help and fix the relationship so that the love that once was there returns again.

 11. What is the worst thing about being in a relationship?

 Being in a bad relationship, one that creates anger, anxiety, distrust or other negative emotions, is probably worse than being without a relationship.

 Also, in college being in a relationship can prove too time-consuming.
 Relationships need nourishing with shared time.
-As college student once told me the going rule at his school: "Studies, Activities (sports, theater, etc), Girlfriend: Pick two."
-On the other hand, for many students the support from having a steady partner makes study and extra-curriculars all the more interesting.
+As a college student once told me, the going rule at his school: "Studies, activities (sports, theater, etc), girlfriend: pick two."
+On the other hand, for many students the support from having a steady partner makes study and extracurriculars all the more interesting.

 12. What is the best thing about being in a relationship?

 Even Adam found that he was lonely until he got his Eve.
 In her book Meet Your Happy Chemicals, PT blogger Loretta Bruening points out that oxytocin, the chemical of bonding, evolved in other mammals even before the advent of people because survival—that is, ability to gather food, to fight off foes, and to raise offspring—all gets enhanced when two or more animals pack together.

 As it says in the book called Ecclesiastes, “Two are better than one,…for if one falls, the other will lift him up; but if one falls alone, there is no second to lift him up.
 When two lie together, they warm each other; but one alone, how can he keep warm?
 If one is attacked, both can stand up against him; and a threefold cord cannot be quickly broken.”